 #Use All Mediums or Communication Channels

 When companies buy Instagram followers, it proves the importance of communication through social media.
-In today’s environment, we have different ways of communicating with the individuals or team.
+In today’s environment, with the support of some advertising like bus stop advertising.
+We have different ways of communicating with the individuals or team.
 It can be meetings, remote video calls, internal social media, WhatsApp groups, etc.

 Use all these to communicate the same core attributes, for example, if All hands meetings are for openness and gathering ideas, displaying an open culture of ideas.
 One on Ones and any team meetings should have the same theme, openness towards any ideas.